k3jph/corona/teaching.md

 ## Public Affairs and Management

+### Baruch College

+In the Spring of 2021, I was invited to cover a course for the [Baruch College public and international affairs programs](https://marxe.baruch.cuny.edu/) in the Marxe School of Public and International Affairs.

+*   **PAF 503 Research and Analysis II** This course brings forth more advanced research methods with focus on both national and international applications.
+We will be using Stata as the core statistical language in this course.
+    *   Spring 2021 Syllabus: Posting soon...

 ### Central Michigan University

 In the spring of 2017, I started occasionally teaching in the [Master of Science in Administration](https://www.cmich.edu/Global/Programs/Pages/degrees.aspx?dc=MSA) (MSA) program at [Central Michigan University](https://www.cmich.edu/).
 It may seem like a long commute, but my courses are taught at Joint Base Andrews, here in Maryland, through the Central Michigan Global Campus initiative.
 The MSA program is a degree in management focusing on technical administration, drawing on the course content common in both master of public administration and master of business administration programs.
 I have taught two different courses for Central Michigan.